mathematic-inc/if-changed/README.md

 // )
 ```

-These lists follow the same rules as [`.gitignore` lists](https://git-scm.com/docs/gitignore) except relative pathspecs are always matched against the file it's in, even if the pathspec doesn't contain `/`.
+These pathspecs follow the same rules as [`.gitignore` pathspecs](https://git-scm.com/docs/gitignore#_pattern_format) except relative pathspecs are always matched against the file it's in, even if the pathspec doesn't contain `/`.
 Use a beginning `/` to match the pathspec against the repository root, e.g. `/foo/bar`.

 ### Long paths